Lewis Mumford and Amelia Defries: Communicating Geddes’ Vision.

 Patrick Geddes and Lewis Mumford

-The reader will have noted that most aspects of Geddes can be illuminated by a quotation from Lewis Mumford.
-In this chapter I want to explore the relationship between these two men in more detail.
+Many aspects of Patrick Geddes’s work can be illuminated by a quotation from Lewis Mumford.
+In this paper I want to explore the relationship between these two men in more detail.
 What was the link of the highly-influential American urban theorist to his self-declared master?
 This seems at first sight a question of somewhat esoteric interest, and yet it bears on a number of significant issues of twentieth-century cultural history, not least the continued relevance of the generalist, holistic, approach advocated by both these men in a time of increasing specialisation.

 The contrast between Geddes and Mumford is a fascinating one.
 Sharing so much, their characters are nevertheless very distinct.
 Exploring this relationship has been considerably easier since the publication in 1995 of the Mumford-Geddes Correspondence.
 Geddes’s letters are a mass of notes, full of abbreviations and short-hand ideas.
 They are the bare bones of a construction which can be filled out by the reader as necessary.
 Mumford’s letters, by contrast, are self-consciously majestic in their fine prose.
 For Geddes writing is a convenient means of communicating ideas, for Mumford every word he writes has consequences for his own sense of identity.
 The letters are thus an intriguing interplay not only of ideas themselves but also of styles of thought.
 Geddes’s writing is like an informal geodetic structure depending on stress, cross-members and interlinks.
 Mumford’s is more like a carefully modelled sculpture of some heavy and infinitely durable material.
 These letters provide the essential foundation on which to base an understanding of the way that Mumford refers to Geddes in his published writings.
 He has two distinct tones of voice: the first is that of the uncritical disciple, the second is that of the critical, somewhat edgy disciple, but the constant factor is that in either of these tones of voice Mumford emphasises his role as a disciple of Geddes.
 The first voice, the uncritical voice, can be found in Mumford’s major published books, particularly in The Condition of Man from 1944.
 The second, critical, voice is to be found clearly in the well-known Encounter article “The Disciple’s Rebellion” which was published in September 1966.
 This is reproduced as an Appendix to the Letters and it’s inclusion adds greatly to the usefulness of the book.
 Even more significant is the inclusion of Mumford’s unpublished paper “The Geddesian Gambit”, which complements “The Disciple’s Rebellion” and gives further insight into Mumford’s uneasiness with his own views of Geddes.